1951 Miami Airlines C-46 crash: Aftermath

 According to the accident report, the hold-down studs of the right engine's number 10 cylinder failed, setting off the fire that ultimately brought down the Miami Airlines C-46.

 The accident was the first of three in Elizabeth, N.J. during the winter of 1951–52.
 Just over a month later, an American Airlines Convair 240 crashed while on final approach into Newark, killing all 23 people on board and seven on the ground.
-Less than a month later, a National Airlines DC-6 crashed into an apartment building, killing 29 of the 59 people on board and 4 people on the ground.
+Less than a month after the second crash, a National Airlines DC-6 crashed into an apartment building, killing 29 of the 59 people on board and 4 people on the ground.
 Newark Airport was closed following the latter accident, and remained so until November 15, 1952.

 The three crashes later provided the inspiration to writer and Elizabeth resident Judy Blume for her 2015 novel In the Unlikely Event.